 Asheville is a great town.
 Phenomenal food scene.
 Excellent art, theater and music available.
 Festivals, art shows, street markets, farmer’s markets, performing arts and concerts galore.
 Always something going on and a very creative population to drive interesting goings on.
 Reminiscent of Austin and Portland, maybe some Nashville sprinkled in…or maybe those cities remind me of Asheville.
 Fun city.

-Dinner at Miltons
+Dinner at Milton’s

 Don’t.
 Miss.
 This.
-There is an excellent young chef at the hotel.
-His name is Cole Pate and he has great style for the area that uses local ingredients and products to the fullest.
+There is an excellent chef at the hotel.
+His name is Edwin Bloodworth and he has a great style for the area that uses local ingredients and products to the fullest.
 He blends comfortable food combinations with fine dining flair at affordable prices.
 Nothing better than a great dinner downstairs from your room without spending an arm and a leg.
-Perfect chance to experience an excellent young local chef working with hyper local ingredients in a place known for its agriculture.
-Thriving local markets drive Chef Cole’s daily specials and are always a good bet.
+Perfect chance to experience an excellent local chef working with hyper local ingredients in a place known for its agriculture.
+Thriving local markets drive Chef Edwin’s daily specials and are always a good bet.
 The bar has its own menu and a fireplace on the covered patio.
 It’s a great place to have a drink and enjoy the mountain air.
 The Monte Vista has a grace all its own, but to have that backdrop and also be able to dine with fine dining level execution at a moderate price point is a rare find.
 Milton’s Restaurant is more than a hotel amenity, it’s a destination.
 People will wonder how you got so smart when you book a room at the Monte Vista and have dinner at Milton’s after a fun day.

 Mountain biking, hiking, waterfalls, zip lining